Azure-Samples/virtual-machines-scheduled-events-discover-endpoint-for-non-vnet-vm/python/discovery/README.md

 optional arguments:
-  -h, --help       show this help message and exit --debug          Enable running the script in debug mode --donotaddtoenv  Do not add the scheduled events endpoint to environment
+  -h, --help       show this help message and exit --debug          Enable running the script in debug mode --donotaddtoenv  Do not add the scheduled events endpoint to environment variable --outputregistry Store scheduled events IP address as registry value in Windows
-                   Variable

 ## Example 1: Output to environment variable